Coton in the Elms: History

 The present church of St Mary was built in 1844-7 by Henry Isaac Stevens but not on the site of the original church, which was behind the Shoulder of Mutton pub.
 It has a narrow west tower with a recessed spire.
 It is generally believed that when the original church fell into disrepair, the bells were taken to the neighbouring Lullington village, so the inhabitants of Coton can still hear the old bells when the wind is in the right direction.

 There is a Methodist chapel, built in 1922 to replace a smaller building in Chapel Street.
-The old building became known as the band room, where for many years a good band was run by a Mr Coates, who was also the village post master.
 It has also been used as a village hall.

 The main occupations of the village inhabitants in the past has been mining and farming, though the pits are now all closed.
 For many of today's population (896 in 2011) it is a commuter base for the larger towns such as Burton-on-Trent, Swadlincote and Tamworth.

 Coton in the Elms has two pubs.
 The Black Horse was refurbished in 2009.
 The Queen's Head Inn dates back to the 17th century; part of the premises was once a shop.
 Another pub, the Shoulder of Mutton, closed in 2010 and is currently being converted to a house.

+The nearest airport to the village is East Midlands Airport that is 21.6 miles away and takes roughly 25 to 33 minutes in a car.